knutwalker/namespacetrie/README.md

 Namespace Trie is developed for use with Closure Depresolver and may at the moment not be very useful as there is not standalone interface.

-This file was modified by PyCharm 2.5 for binding GitHub repository

 ## Install